Toward Generative Quantum Utility via Correlation-Complexity Map: Quantifying IQP compatibility and beyond-pairwise dependence

-Our goal in this section is to formalize two complementary indicators that characterize whether a dataset is (i) structurally well-aligned with the inductive biases of classically-hard quantum generative models, and (ii) classically complex in the sense of requiring genuinely multivariate dependencies beyond pairwise structure.
-We develop these indicators through the lens of \emph{Instantaneous Quantum Polynomial-time (IQP)} circuits~\citep{shepherd2009temporally}, a canonical family of commuting quantum circuits that is widely used in proposals for quantum advantage and that naturally produces parity-structured interference patterns in its output distribution.
+We develop the first indicator through the lens of IQP circuits \citep{shepherd2009temporally, leontica2024exploring}, a standard family of commuting quantum circuits that has played a central role in quantum advantage proposals and whose output distributions naturally exhibit parity-structured interference patterns.
 An $n$-qubit IQP circuit can be written as:

 where $X_s := \prod_{j\in s} X_j$ and $Z_s := \prod_{j\in s} Z_j$ denote multi-body Pauli strings acting on the subset $s\subseteq[n]$.
 Because all $X_s$ commute, this circuit family is simultaneously diagonalizable in the $X$-basis.